 Dallowgill has some lovely walking along the river and through the woods.
 It is a forgotten part of the Dales that sits between Masham and Ripon but rarely walked.
-I tried it once and discovered the lost world of Dallowgill
+I tried it and discovered the lost world of Dallowgill.

-The views across the Vale of York stretch to Roseberry Topping and the escarpment of the Yorkshire Moors, whilst nearer to home is Greygarth Monument (erected by locals to celebrate Queen Victoria’s Diamond Jubilee in 1897) – the top of which can be reached by a ladder through its middle, Dallow Hall and the wonderful church next to the outdoor centre are lovely.
-This is a land the time has thankfully passed by, enjoy it whilst you can
+The views across the Vale of York stretch to Roseberry Topping and the escarpment of the Yorkshire Moors.
+In contrast nearer to home is Greygarth Monument (erected by locals to celebrate Queen Victoria’s Diamond Jubilee in 1897).
+The highest point can be reached by a ladder through its middle.
+In addition Dallow Hall and the wonderful church next to the outdoor centre are lovely.
+This is a land the time has thankfully passed by, enjoy it whilst you can.

-There are 22 mosaics dotted over the moors which can be searched out (with some difficulty – I did not) and ticked off.
-They were made by locals in 1997 and are now attached to strategically placed boulders
+The Crackpots Mosaic Trail offers a challenge to all.
+There are twenty two mosaics dotted over the moors which can be searched out (with some difficulty) and ticked off.
+They were made by locals in 1997 and are tend to be attached to strategically placed boulders.

 To the west of the walk along the river the path leaves the riverside and climbs to the north on open slopes.
 It passes a number of fields and goes through walls.
 However because this is a bridlepath not a footpath there is always a gate to walk through.
 If it was a footpath then there would be an irritating number of awkward stiles to walk over.